fazalahmed3012/shoesly/README.md

 <img width="387" alt="Screenshot 2024-06-13 at 8 25 41 PM" src="https://github.com/fazalahmed3012/shoesly/assets/12868468/aa81657d-310f-4885-bf24-409fc09e961e">

 Once your device is detected by android studio either a physical one or a virtual one press the green play in the top bar and your project will be built and run on that device.
-And the project will start on the device.

 <img width="1512" alt="Screenshot 2024-06-13 at 8 36 06 PM" src="https://github.com/fazalahmed3012/shoesly/assets/12868468/4c7ecbb9-fdd5-4338-8b17-9b26f0269b19">

+## Development Challenges

+I was not familiar with data storage on firbase or using firebase firestore.
+At first I uploaded all the required files such as brand and product images to firebase storage.
+Then I add the required firebase packages to the project and configure it using flutter fire.
+I instead of using firestore, used real-time database and had problem with sorting and filtering data.
+I tried to get the required results but failed to do so.
+After a few trys i did some research and got to know about firestore configuration and how you can sort and filter data.
+I rewrote the code for database integration and final was successful with firestore integration and data flow was smooth.
+Now i am able to not just get and insert data into the database, but also can sort data by using orderBy() function and filter through that data using where() function.

+The next challenge I faced was while building UI, specificly filter UI.
+The price slider used in the design was a custom one, I searched for such slider widgets and if any package would be available to implement the required design but failed many times.
+Eventually I stumbled upon a custom slider package "syncfusion_flutter_sliders", it was a big help.
+This package helped me design price slider that was quite close to the design provided.
+I was so close yet so far, everything was perfect except the slider thumb.
+So I decided to create a custom thumb, I searched only for ways to create custom thumbs and using those pointers I ended up making my own custom thumb that was pixel prefect.